 Away venues include Rossmoyne Senior High School, Aquinas College, Perth Modern, The Rise and home games at the MBC Sports Centre.
 Continued opportunities are also offered to the students to try-out for the Australian Schools Cup team.

 Please note: Students who completed Volleyball in Year 9 may be given preference.

-This course is good preparation for students who wish to undertake the Physical Education Studies ATAR course in Upper School.
+Physical Education Studies ATAR